matiasdiezcanseco/gnopardy-app/docs/DATABASE.md

 ### Proposed Schema Structure

-The following schema is designed for the Geopardy game:
+The following schema is designed for the Jeopardy game:

 #### Categories Table